berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 7: Outside of class

 - Complete [A01: OOP Principles](https://docs.google.com/document/d/1uH5vpyvL1rCLsmI14D3LIgUo2Q-0fCCdclOz2ZAk1Eg) which is due by Monday.
+- Start [L2: Bytes](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q).
+This is an individual lab that has Milestone 1 due on Wednesday and the full lab due on Friday, September 15.

 ## Day 6: Wednesday, September 6, 2023